 You have a limited income

 It's important to remember that serious planning is needed to make a success out of a new business.
-Remember that working for yourself can mean that failure equates to no income, unlike working for an employer where you would have a financial safety net to fall onto.
+Working for yourself means that any failure equates to no income, unlike working for an employer where you would have a financial safety net.

 If you are worried about your employment, compare income protection plans to find the best cover, so you will be protected should the worst happen.